AlabamaWaterInstitute/unithg_bmi/README.md

 ## Description

-This project is a Python-based Nextgen-BMI model that implements unit hydrograph functionality.
+This project is a Python-based [BMI](https://github.com/NOAA-OWP/ngen/blob/master/doc/BMIconventions.md) model that implements unit hydrograph functionality for use with [Nextgen](https://github.com/NOAA-OWP/ngen).

 ## Table of Contents